morezio/storimages/frontend/assets/instructions.md

 ✌🤠 Howdy!
 We are pretty excited to have you around to test out the very first edition of StorImages

+# ⚠ Important
+Make sure that both the zip and the files you upload:
+- **DO NOT** have spaces or scores in their names.
+Use underscores --->>> _
+- **DO NOT** have any dot (other than the one for the extension, of course)
+- **Are not** big (no more than a few megabytes, plz).
+This is a test version, so, although it might be able to handle big files, don't try it out just yet :)
+- If you upload a zip, **make sure the zip is not corrupted** since currently we don't support fixes to corrupted zips :(

 # 🤔 Instructions
 1. Drag and drop or click the dashed area to upload a zip or any of the supported formats